 3 Press the pellet removal tool on both sides to lift the pellet and LED from the VOC sensor main unit.
 Pushing the pellet removal tool into the side slots on the VOC sensor main unit will lift the pellet to allow removal.
 Press down lightly with your hand when removing to prevent the pellet from flying out.

-If the LED remains inside the VOC sensor main unit, use tweezers or other instrument to remove it.
+If the LED remains inside the VOC sensor main unit.